Co-product valorisation and generation of additional added value for SMEs and regional stakeholders

 Current situation requiring improvements

-- In the current setting, co-products management generates costs.
+- In the current setting, management of co-products generates costs.

-- More specifically, fruits unfit for consumption remain underexploited and kernels are not valorised in a local and fully transparent manner.
+- More specifically, apple pomaces remain underexploited and pits are not valorised in a local and fully transparent manner.

 Main activities in FAIRCHAIN